mavlink/mavlink-devguide/en/services/gimbal_v2.md

 The gimbal component would identify as a type `MAV_TYPE_GIMBAL` and assert that it implements the gimbal manager protocol.
 As with autopilot-attached cameras it would need to respond as a gimbal manager, and also stream required gimbal device messages.

+> [!NOTE]
-> **Note** Implementing each attached camera as a separate MAVLink component allows cameras attached to a companion computer to be separately addressed in missions executed on the autopilot.
+> Implementing each attached camera as a separate MAVLink component allows cameras attached to a companion computer to be separately addressed in missions executed on the autopilot.

 ## Implementation and Messages